jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module3/lab1.rst

 Ansible Tower Overview
 ~~~~~~~~~~~~~~~~~~~~~~

-Before looking at the details of the onboarding process, let's discuss the new
+Before looking at the details of the onboarding process, let us discuss the new
 components Ansible Tower introduces to our toolchain.
 Some of the components are
 general Ansible terms and
 not specific to Tower.
 As mentioned earlier we will be focusing primarily on the